 Yes, I am.
 And I imagine you are in contact with other men as well.

 Yes, this is normal.

-I need to go now, I have other two girls to see for this afternoon… It was good meeting you, see you soon :)
+I need to go now, I have two other girls to see this afternoon… It was good meeting you, see you soon :)